Antman261/commander-db/database/journal/DatabaseJournaling.md

 # Database Journaling

 In the context of databases, a journal (AKA write-ahead-log (WAL)) is a log of all operations the database will or has performed.
-The primary advantage of database journaling is allowing the database application to write a journal (log) of changes it would make without physically performing those updates on disk.
+The primary advantage of database journaling is allowing the database application to write a journal (log) of changes it would make without physically performing several updates on disk.
+Instead, it writes a single journal entry describing the update and then a decoupled subsystem of the database reads the journal entries from disk and applies the updates to a virtualized in-memory file system.

 In a relational database, this is a significant optimization; it is much faster to write an append-only log to disk than it is to update many files on disk.

+## CommanderDB is a command-driven event-sourced database, what does that mean?

+To date, all operational transactional databases have implemented atomicity, consistency, isolation, and durability ([ACID](https://en.wikipedia.org/wiki/ACID)) guarantees by implementing transaction isolation using techniques such as Multi-Version Concurrency Control (MVCC).
+In these systems,

+* the application defines the scope of a transaction, informing the database of a transaction's beginning and end
+* the database cannot know the final scope of a transaction until receipt of the application's COMMIT message
+* the database must support multiple independent application instances each running their own isolated transactions

+In these traditional systems, the application is responsible for defining the transaction boundary.
+But consider, what are most applications trying to achieve?
+Users of the system issue a command requesting a change, the application determines the outcome of the command and updates the database accordingly.
+Ideally, any sequence of commands should produce a deterministic and repeatable outcome.
+This can fail in two important ways:

+1. Concurrent updates: Attempting to process two commands concurrently for the same entity instance, e.g. two commands updating one account
+2. Non-deterministic command sequencing: Command A is issued before Command B, but Command B is completed first

+Database Transactions are the prevailing, and ineffective, solution to these problems.

+### What CommanderDB does differently

+Instead of the application controlling the database's transactions, CommanderDB dispatches a queue of commands to waiting application instances, thereby inverting control.
+The application issues commands, CommanderDB saves them, and despatches them sequentially.
+The primary result of a command is one or more events, which CommanderDB saves in an append-only log called an event store.

+Instead of producing a WAL indicating which bytes to update in which file, CommanderDB's WAL tracks the activities of every command.
+In this way, transactional concerns evaporate.
+This significantly improves the performance, reliability, and throughput of any application.

+It also provides a significantly simpler programming model.
+Applications are easier to implement and reason about.
+From this foundation, a durable execution framework becomes trivial to implement.

-## Is journaling useful for EggyDB as an event-based database?
+## Is journaling useful for CommanderDB as a command-driven event-sourced database?

-Event Sourcing takes inspiration, in part, from the journaling approach implemented by databases.
-So, it's worth considering if a database journal would be redundant in an event sourcing database.

-What operations will EggyDB perform?
+What operations will CommanderDB perform?

 - commands will be received (saved to disk)
 - commands will be started (commands do not always begin immediately once received)
 - commands will be completed (completed commands will contain events)